 - 3-3/4 cups confectioners' sugar

-- 3 tablespoons butter or margarine, softened
+- 3 tablespoons butter, softened

 - 2 to 3 teaspoons peppermint extract

 - 1/4 cup evaporated milk

 - 2 cups (12 ounces) semisweet chocolate chips

 - In a large bowl, combine the first four ingredients.
 Add milk and mix well.
 Roll into 1-in. balls and place on a waxed paper-lined baking sheet.
 Flatten with a glass to 1/4-in.
 Cover and freeze for 30 minutes.

 - Microwave chocolate chips and shortening on high until melted; stir until smooth.
 Dip patties, allowing excess to drip off.
 Place on waxed paper; let stand until set.

 Nutrition Facts1 patty: 67 calories, 3g fat (1g saturated fat), 2mg cholesterol, 7mg sodium, 11g carbohydrate (10g sugars, 0 fiber), 0 protein.